Arkansas' Superb White River

 Safety on the river is an issue of which anglers need to be aware.
 Because of widely fluctuating currents created by hydropower releases, wade anglers as well as boaters can find themselves in trouble quickly.
 The White River has been listed as one of "The Six Deadliest Fishing Waters" in the country (Outdoor Life, February 2004).
 For this reason, many anglers choose to hire a reputable guide to help them safely experience and learn the river.
 Read about wade safety.
 Read how the U.S. Army Corps of Engineers operates the White River reservoirs and dams in its White River FAQ.

 Beaver Dam, near Eureka Springs, Arkansas, is the first dam in the tailwater chain to provide a cold water fishery along the White.
 It is my home water and has a quaint character about it.

 Beaver tailwater during a rare flood gate release in 2004

 Easily overlooked as a part of the White River system, Beaver Tailwater is a model experimental tailwater.
 It was the first fishery in Arkansas subject to special brown trout regulations, and it is also the site of the first cooperative federal, state, and private trout habitat restoration project in the nation.
 This tailwater is a great fishery for beginners, offering rainbow and brown trout.

 The seven mile long Beaver tailwater is under a new trout management plan begun in January 2006, which includes a river wide 13-16" slot limit.
-Habitat and access improvements scheduled for future construction include J-vane dams.
+Habitat and access improvements have been made, and these include J-vane dams.